specadmin/toyota-mpx/MPX-codes.md

     </tr>
 </table>

-Note: units are defined in byte2 (if it is present) or 0x6A packet.
+Note: units are defined in byte2 (if it is present) or in 0x6A packet.

-Example: `45 76 01 3B` -- trip distance 315, see Note (from last ignition on)
+Example: `45 76 01 3B 40` -- trip distance 315 miles (from last ignition on)

 <br>